 Skip to main content

-Top 8 Most Common Violations of RCRA Regulations: Part II
+The Most Common RCRA Regulation Violations : Part II

 Most Common Violations of RCRA Regulations

 RCRA regulations on hazardous waste management protect the environment and human health.
 Understanding RCRA regulations protects generators from incurring heavy fines and facing lawsuits and criminal prosecution.
 Here are some of the most common mistakes companies make that lead to heavy fines for noncompliance.
-We covered common errors #1-3 last week, so be sure to check out our last post, “Top 8 Most Common Violations of RCRA Regulations: Part I”.
+We covered common errors #1-3 last week, so be sure to check out our last post, “The Most Common RCRA Regulation Violations: Part I”.

 Error 4: Improper labeling.

 Because generators often possess many containers (and many employees handling them) there is a lot of room for error when it comes to proper labeling.
-Hazardous waste containers in a 90- or 180-day storage area should be labeled with the words “Hazardous Waste,” an identification of the type of waste, and an accumulation date, which should be re-checked regularly.
-Employees should also consider tracking and logging container inspections and dates.
-Different states have different rules around how containers should be labeled, so be sure to understand your state requirements
+The RCRA regulations strictly limit the amount of time that hazardous waste may be stored in central accumulation areas.
+Hazardous waste containers in a 90-day or 180-day storage area should be labeled with the words “Hazardous Waste,” and an identification of the type of waste and accumulation start date, which should be re-checked regularly.
+For universal waste labels, indicate the "type" of waste (e.g., "batteries" or "lamps").
+Do not use unacceptable abbreviations (e.g., "bat" for "batteries").
+Chemical containers must be labeled, especially in laboratories, and no "mystery bottles" stored on shelves, cabinets or elsewhere.

 If your facility stores used oil, be sure to label the container or pipes used to transfer any used oil with the words “Used Oil.”